mariangz/learning-couchdb/README.md

 ### Features:

 - Schema Free (JSON): unlike a relational database, a CouchDB database doesn't store data and relationships in tables.
 Instead, each database is a **collection** of independent **documents**.
-What we are saving are JSON files.
-But CouchDB will add them an `_id` (to identify them, it also acts as the primary key for the database that holds the document) and a `_rev` (to know the version of this file, when it was last modified, similar to git).
+What we are saving are JSON files because of that we don’t need any additional layer like an Object-Relational Mapping (ORM).But CouchDB will add them an `_id` (to identify them, it also acts as the primary key for the database that holds the document) and a `_rev` (to know the version of this file, when it was last modified, similar to git).
 Example:

 ```javascript
 {